-Fair Value Hierarchy (FVH) - Observability and materiality of inputs hierarchy of levels reflecting the significance of inputs used in the valuations.
+Fair Value Hierarchy (FVH) - Observability and materiality of inputs

+The Observability Levelling and Day-one Profit Directive, as specified in Bank of Italy Circulars No. 285 and No. 262 and in IFRS 13, requires a hierarchy of levels reflecting the significance of inputs used in the valuations.
 These inputs, called "valuation inputs," are the market data used to estimate the fair value of financial instruments.
 The term "valuation input" refers to the market data used to estimate the fair value of instruments.
 To estimate the fair value of instruments, the Group uses valuation techniques that are adequate to the circumstances and for which sufficient data are available.
 Valuation techniques can be based on various approaches: